Retail channel performance PowerBI.com solution

 - Product sales performance for the given category in the given store

-Modify an existing report in the content pack to make it selfauthored
+Modify an existing report in the PowerBI.com solution to make it self-authored

-Here's an example that shows how easy it is to modify an existing report in the content pack to make it self-authored.
+Here's an example that shows how easy it is to modify an existing report in the PowerBI.com solution to make it self-authored.
 In this example, we will modify an existing report that is named Category & product performance by adding Category level 1 to the Total amount by Month/Year chart on that report.